HowestX/howestx-docs/final.md

 EdX is an absolutely huge platform, that is also highly fragmented.
 Simply finding the source code of a specific part of it is a huge task on it’s own.

-However, there is also an immense amout of documentation and an active community ready to help. edX claims to offer support to an institution attempting to adapt edX to it’s own needs.
+However, there is also an immense amout of documentation and an active community ready to help.
+EdX claims to offer support to an institution attempting to adapt edX to it’s own needs.

 #### Peer 2 Peer University